Call or Text Us Now! 845 244 4888

 4. How are animation workflows evolving?

-Animators are combining traditional skills with AI, cloud collaboration, and real-time rendering engines to produce content faster and more efficiently.
+Animators are combining traditional skills with AI tools, cloud collaboration, and real-time rendering engines to produce content faster and with more creative flexibility than before.

 5. Which platforms are driving animation trends?

-Streaming services, AR/VR experiences, and ultimately, social media platforms, are now shaping how animation is consumed and what styles gain popularity.
+Streaming services, AR/VR experiences, and social media platforms — particularly TikTok and Instagram Reels — are shaping what styles get traction and how animation is consumed.

 Video cost calculator